bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 61°
+- 63°
-- Drizzle and Breezy
+- Drizzle
-- 43% humidity
+- 47% humidity
-- 15 mph wind
+- 16 mph wind
-- 70% cloud cover
+- 82% cloud cover
 - 36 AQI 🟩
-- 0.23 inches of rain expected in the next 48 hours
+- 0.18 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>